About the Author of the Blogsite, Not the Author of the Bible::

 1 Samuel 8:1-22 The Book of 1 Samuel [in Smaller Chunks]

-[It happened,] when Samuel was old, he made his sons: Joel & Abiah, judges over Israel in Beer Sheba.
-Joel was the firstborn & Abiah, his 2nd.
+[It happened,] when Samuel was old, he made his sons: [Joel & Abiah,] judges over Israel in Beer Sheba.
+Joel was his firstborn & Abiah, his 2nd.
 They were judges in Beer Sheba.
-His sons [didn't follow] his ways & turned aside after [profit] & took bribes & perverted [justice.]
+His sons [didn't follow] his ways, & turned aside after [money;] took bribes; & perverted judgment, [a.k.a. justice.]

-Then, all the elders of Israel gathered together & came to Ramah to Samuel & said to him, [Look,] you are old & your sons [don’t] walk in your ways.
-Now [give] us a king to judge us like all the [other] nations.
+Then, all the elders of Israel gathered themselves together, & came to Ramah, to Samuel, & said to him, [Look,] you [are] old, & your sons [don’t] walk, [a.k.a. follow,] in your ways.
+Now, make a king [for] us, to judge us like all the [other] nations.

-[This] displeased Samuel [that they asked,] Give us a king to judge us.
+But [this] thing displeased Samuel, [that] they [asked,] Give us a king to judge us.
 And Samuel prayed to the Lord.

 The Lord said to Samuel, [Listen] to the voice of the people in all that they say to you.
 For they haven’t rejected you, but they have rejected Me, so that I shouldn’t [rule] over them.

-Now [listen] to [them,] yet solemnly protest to them & [declare to] them the [type] of king that shall [rule] over them.
-Samuel told the people [who] asked for a king, all the words of the Lord.
+Therefore, now [listen] to [them, however still] solemnly protest to them, & [declare to] them, the [type] of king that shall [rule] over them.
+Samuel told the people [who] asked him [for] a king, all the Words of the Lord.

-[Samuel] said, This will be the [type] of king [who] shall [rule] over you.
-He will take your sons & appoint them for himself, for his chariots & to be his horsemen.
-Some shall run [in front of] his chariots.
+And [Samuel] said, This will be the [type] of king [who] shall [rule] over you: He will take your sons, & appoint them for himself, for his chariots, & to be his horsemen.
+And some shall run [in front of] his chariots.

-He will appoint [himself] captains over 1,000’s, captains over 50’s & will [have] them [plow] his ground & reap his harvest & make his [weapons] of war & make [equipment] for his chariots.
+And he will appoint [himself] captains over 1,000’s, captains over 50’s, & will [put] them to [plow] his ground; to reap his harvest; & to make his [weapons] of war; & [make] [equipment for] his chariots.

-He will take your daughter to be [candy & sweet makers,] cooks & bakers.
-He will take [all the best of] your fields, vineyards & olive [groves] & give them to his servants.
+And he will take your daughters to be confectionaries, [a.k.a. makers of: candies, & sweets;] & to be: cooks; & bakers.
+And he will take even the best of your: fields, vineyards & olive [groves] & give them to his servants.

-He will take 1/10 of your [grain] & [grape harvest] to give to his officers & servants.
-He will take your male & female servants & your [handsome] young men & [donkeys] & [have] them do his work.
+And he will take 1/10 of your seed, [a.k.a. grain,] & [grape harvest for] your vineyards, to give to his: officers & servants.
+And he will take your [male & female servants,] & your: [handsome] young men, & [donkeys,] & put them [do] his work.

-He will take 1/10 of your sheep & you shall be his servants.
-And you shall cry out that day, because of your king [that] you have chosen [for yourselves] & the Lord [God] will not hear you [on] that day.
+And he will take 1/10 of your sheep, & you shall be his servants.
+And you shall cry out [on] that day, because of your king, [whom] you shall have chosen [for yourselves;] & the Lord [God,] will not hear you [on] that day.

-[Still] the [Israelites] refused to obey the voice of Samuel & they said, [No,] we will have a king over us, [so] we may be like all the nations & also our king may judge us & go out before us & fight our battles.
+[Still] the [Israelite] people refused to obey the voice of Samuel: & they said, [No,] but we will have a king over us, [so] that we may also be like all the nations.
+And [so] that our king may judge us, & go out before us, & fight our battles.

-Samuel heard all the words of the people & [repeated] them [to] the Lord.
-And the Lord said to Samuel, [Listen] to their [voices & give] them a king.
-And Samuel [told] the men of Israel, Every man, go back to your city.
+And Samuel heard all the words of the people & [repeated] them in the ears of the Lord.
+And the Lord said to Samuel, [Listen] to their [voices, & give] them a king.
+And Samuel said to the men of Israel, Every man, go [back] to your city.